sperreault/idm-server/README.md

    - Enable the rhel-7-server-extras-rpms repo
    - Install ansible and git
 3. Clone this repo to the server with ansible on it
-4. Edit the hosts file to include your host
+4. Edit the ansible hosts file in the cloned directory to include your host
+5. Edit /etc/hosts to have the IP and FQDN of the host you are installing
-5. Edit the main.yml, adds_only.yml file to configure your variables.
+6. Edit the main.yml, adds_only.yml file to configure your variables.
 (Or set them in tower)
-6. Run the playbook.
+7. Run the playbook.
    - ansible-playbook -i hosts -e idm_admin_password=2017POCOcelotRandomHouseholdMoonbeam -e dirserv_password=2017POCOcelotRandomHouseholdMoonbeam -e default_password=2017POCOcelotRandomHouseholdMoonbeam main.yml
-7. Enjoy!
+8. Enjoy!

 ## What does it do?